miohtama/vvv/docs/source/integration.rst

     # Activate the virtualenv
     . ~/vvv-venv/bin/activate

+    # Go to any git repo with cd

     # Run pre-commit hook installation
-    vvv-install-git-pre-commit-hook
+    vvv-install-git-pre-commit-hook .

-After this git will run vvv for all local commits and aborts the commit if the incoming files contain validation errors.
+After this git will run VVV for all local commits using ``vvv-git-precommit-hook`` command and aborts the commit if the incoming files contain validation errors.

 .. note ::

-    Currently vvv does not optimize and check only commited files.
-    This will be future feature.
+  VVV only validates files in the staging; files which are not added with *git add* are not validated.

 You may want to skip precommit hook when you commit to Git when you are intentionally committing bad code or you want to skip runnign validators::